1500 Jyväskylä: Classification and orbit

 Jyväskylä is a member of the Flora family, a large collisional group of stony asteroids.
 It orbits the Sun in the inner main-belt at a distance of 1.8–2.7 AU once every 3 years and 4 months (1,227 days).
 Its orbit has an eccentricity of 0.19 and an inclination of 7° with respect to the ecliptic.
 The body's observation arc begins at Turku, 3 weeks prior to its official discovery observation.

 Physical characteristics

-In 2016, a modeled lightcurve was derived from data contained in the Lowell photometric database.
-Light-curve analysis gave it a rotation period of 8.8275 hours and a spin axis of (123°, −75.0°) in ecliptic coordinates (U=n.a.).
+In 2016, Jyväskylä's modeled lightcurve was derived from data contained in the Lowell photometric database.
+Lightcurve analysis revealed a rotation period of 8.8275 hours and a spin axis of (123°, −75.0°) in ecliptic coordinates (U=n.a.).

-According to the survey carried out by NASA's Wide-field Infrared Survey Explorer with its subsequent NEOWISE mission, the asteroid measures between 7.39 and 8.095 kilometers in diameter, and its surface has an albedo between 0.161 and 0.31.
+According to the survey carried out by NASA's Wide-field Infrared Survey Explorer (WISE) with its subsequent NEOWISE mission, the asteroid measures between 7.39 and 8.095 kilometers in diameter, and its surface has an albedo between 0.161 and 0.31.
 The Collaborative Asteroid Lightcurve Link assumes an albedo of 0.24 – derived from 8 Flora, the largest member and namesake of this family – and calculates a diameter of 6.63 kilometers, using an absolute magnitude of 13.06.